Vulgar Display of Power: Release

-Vulgar Display of Power was first released on February 24, 1992 in the UK and one day thereafter in worldwide retail.
-The original album spawned two singles: "Mouth for War" and "Walk", along with a number of EPs featuring remixes of the song, alongside three additional promo singles, "This Love", "Hollow" and "Fucking Hostile".
-To further promote the album, the Walk EP was released in a handful of European countries, Australia and Japan.
-On May 15, 2012, the EP was released digitally worldwide to concede with the 20th anniversary reissue.
+Vulgar Display of Power was first released on February 24, 1992 in the UK and one day thereafter worldwide in retail.
+The original album spawned two singles, "Mouth for War" and "Walk", along with a number of EPs featuring remixes of the song, alongside three additional promo singles, "This Love", "Hollow" and "Fucking Hostile".
+To further promote the album, the Walk EP was released in a handful of European countries, Australia, and Japan.
+On May 15, 2012, the EP was released digitally worldwide to coincide with the 20th anniversary reissue.

 The band also released music videos for "Mouth for War", "This Love" and "Walk", which were included on Vulgar Video and 3 Vulgar Videos from Hell.
 The music video for "Walk" was shot at the Riviera Theatre in Chicago, where the band played the song multiple times to capture live video footage in front of fans.

-On April 12, 2012, the before unheard song "Piss" was released, which was recorded during the sessions for the album but never featured on the original album.
-Drummer Vinnie Paul had re-discovered the song while looking through old Pantera recordings.
-The music video for "Piss" debuted at the Revolver Golden Gods Awards, on April 11, 2012.
-The main riff from "Piss" was used in the song "Use My Third Arm" on the band's following record Far Beyond Driven.